Abhijeet-Gadakh/Integrated-healthcare/README.md

 ### HARDWARE REQUIREMENTS
 6. Processor: INTEL Pentium 4 Core Processor.
 7. Hard Disk: Minimum 100 GB and above.
 8. RAM: Minimum 256 GB and above

+## Conclusion:
+The project successfully achieved its objectives by utilizing machine learning and deep learning techniques to develop a highly efficient medical system with a user-friendly interface..

+#Thank You